 Award recipients will be chosen by the Awards Committee.
 The committee will ensure that the recipient meets all the criteria listed above.

-Notice of recipient will be made via a letter to the winner and announced at the annual national meeting of Eta Sigma Gamma.
+Notice of recipient will be made via email to the winner and announced at the annual national meeting of Eta Sigma Gamma.